TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 - Third-party [Secret Storage]({{< ref "tyk-configuration-reference/kv-store" >}}) to centralise configuration of sensitive data such as passwords.
 This data can then be dynamically referenced by Tyk configuration files, rather than being hard coded.
 - Users can can write their own [custom plugins]({{< ref "plugins" >}}) in a variety of languages, either directly or through gRPC calls, to implement their requirements.

-APIM owners should schedule regular [Penetration Tests](https://en.wikipedia.org/wiki/Penetration_test) to ensure the security of their published services.
+The Ops team should also take reponsibility for monitoring the APIs for errors and patching accordingly.
+Regular [Penetration Tests](https://en.wikipedia.org/wiki/Penetration_test) should be scheduled to ensure the security of published services.
 Tyk, through our Professional Services or Partners, can assist in the process.

 ## 9 - Improper Inventory Management